• Messages

 Install the MCP tunnel stack on a VM using Docker Compose.

-MCP tunnels is a Research Preview feature.
-Request access to try it.
+MCP tunnels are in research preview.
+Request access to try them.

-This guide deploys the MCP tunnel stack as hardened containers on a single host.
+This guide deploys the tunnel stack as hardened containers on a single host.
 The same configuration can be replicated across multiple hosts for availability.

 Before you begin